 Please Note: This 7-day itinerary travels exclusively within Glacier National Park and does not include Waterton Lakes National Park in Canada.

 Arrive in Kalispell and transfer to our hotel in nearby Whitefish, where our Glacier National Park tour begins with a welcome dinner this evening.

 Days 2 & 3: Glacier National Park—Two Medicine Valley

 This morning we drive east to Glacier National Park, commencing our foray into one of the United States' most treasured natural landscapes, where glacially carved valleys and dramatic mountain peaks beckon.
-Glacier boasts the most intact natural ecosystem left in the lower 48 states, and we'll have abundant opportunity to view many of the species that call it home, including the mountain goat, the park's emblematic animal.
+Glacier boasts some of the most pristine natural ecosystems left in the Lower 48 states, and we'll have abundant opportunities to view many of the species that call it home, including the mountain goat, the park's emblematic animal.
 Along the way, learn about the Lewis Overthrust fault and the region's tumultuous geological history, studied by scientists from around the world.

 and deer graze on tall grasses and wildflowers in sunny meadows, while grizzlies, black bears, coyotes, wolves and mountain lions seek refuge from the summer heat in shady aspen groves.
 We may also spot bald eagles, which share Glacier's intensely blue skies with a wide variety of other birds.
 In fact, up to 230 bird species call this mix of aspen, prairie, and coniferous forest home, and their many different calls and songs provide a delightful backdrop to our day in the valley.